KroshRu/rsschool-cv/cv.md

 ### About myself

 I started to work as a tester, after some years changed profession to IT-analytic.
 And now I'm a product owner.
 We with team do medtech app.
 I like to try new things in my job and other spheres of life.
-My hobby is running and trip in mountains.
+My hobby is running and hiking in mountains.
 Also, I like the russian north nature and dogs:)

 ====